For first-time rafters and young families, a Flaming Gorge rafting trip is the perfect introduction to the magic of multi-day river trips.

 - Pre- and post-trip accommodations and meals

-- Sleeping bags and a deluxe 3-inch thick air-filled pad
+- Sleep kit: sleeping bag, pillow & a deluxe 3-inch thick air-filled sleeping pad (available for rent)

 - Insurance of any kind, including a travel protection plan